lakshitadodeja/Machine_Learning_Team_7/index.md

     2. T-SNE<sup>[11]</sup>
 --->

-### Data Collection
-Our [dataset](https://www.kaggle.com/competitions/feedback-prize-effectiveness)<sup>[4]</sup> contains about 36k excerpt from essays written by U.S students in grades 6-12 and contains features corresponding to the seven discourse elements - lead, position, claim, counterclaim, rebuttal, evidence and concluding statement.
-In the following sections, we will explore these datasets in detail, and develop a model to classify arguments as effective, inadequate and ineffective.

-It is important to note that the dataset in unbalanced.
-Out of the 36k datapoints/exerpts, more than 20k are rated "adequate", whereas only 6k "ineffective" and 9k "effective" arguments exist.
-Such imbalanced training could bias the final model.
-Therefore, this inbalance in training is countered either by random oversampling for unsupervised learning, and through weighted loss function in supervised learrning.
-Results will be presented for balanced and unbalanced training.

 ### Potential Results and Discussion
 All approaches will be objectively compared through metrics such as accuracy, F1 score, precision, and recall.